Souldragon9912/Guardian/README.md

 ## 🚀 Installation

 Guardian includes an automated installation script that sets execution permissions, creates a global symlink, and registers the desktop icon.
 I understand it is annoying to do this manually, I am trying to set it up so it runs automatically.
 For now, this is the best way because it works best.
-An uninstall script will be comming soon and packaged with the installer.
+An uninstall script will be comming soon and packaged with everything. during testing, it kinda nuked my downloads dir. so, it will be a bit before that's released.

 1. Clone the repository: